In order to graduate from Module 4, students must complete each of the following:

-Expected: Students, as a project team, are responsible for passing rubric scores by the end of their Capstone Project Sprint 2 (Week 5).
+Expected: Students, as a project team, are responsible for passing rubric scores on their Open Source project.

 The Career Development segment is made up of several pieces, all of which are to be submitted by 9AM on Monday of Week 5 unless otherwise noted though it is suggested that you send them earlier if possible.
 All deliverables except for your Census account check should be submitted in the Career Development deliverables submissions folder.

 - Cold Outreach & Networking: For this deliverable, you have 3 options to choose from - you can find them listed here.
 To fulfill the deliverable requirement, you only need to submit documentation of 1 option although you’re absolutely encouraged to do more than one.

 - Add two projects to your Turing portfolio and add a link to your Turing portfolio.

 - Document practice interview participation using these guidelines.

 - Complete action plan for the post-grad job search here.

 As stewards of the larger Turing community, Module 4 students are expected to facilitate a Gear-up session that they’ve designed with other Mod 4 students.

 When documenting your community contribution, say a few words about the facilitation experience.